-Name and Principal Position Involvement of Company or Subsidiary Largest Amount Outstanding During 2020 (\$) Amount Outstanding as of March 5, 2021 (\$) Assisted Securities Purchases During 2020 (#) Security for Indebtedness Amount Forgiven During 2020 (\$) (a) (b) (c) (d) (e) (f) (g) Securities Purchase Programs N/A Other Programs A.G.
-Lowenthal Oppenheimer Margin Account Margined securities R.S.
-Lowenthal Oppenheimer Margin Account Margined securities
+Name and Principal Position Involvement of Company or Subsidiary Largest Amount Outstanding During 2021 (\$) Amount Outstanding as of March 4, 2022 (\$) Financially Assisted Securities Purchases During 2021 (#) Security for Indebtedness Amount Forgiven During 2021 (\$)

+(a) (b) (c) (d) (e) (f) (g)

+Securities Purchase Programs

+N/A

+Other Programs

+A.G.
+Lowenthal Oppenheimer Margined

+Margin securities

+Account

+R.S.
+Lowenthal Oppenheimer Margined

+Margin securities

+Account

-During 2020, certain of our directors, executive officers and senior officers of Oppenheimer & Co.
+During 2021, certain of our directors, executive officers and senior officers of Oppenheimer & Co.
 Inc., our subsidiary, maintained margin accounts with Oppenheimer & Co.
 Inc. in connection with the purchase of securities (including our securities).
 These margin accounts are substantially on the same terms, including interest rates and collateral, as those prevailing from time to time for comparable transactions with non-affiliated persons and do not involve more than the normal risk of collectability.